slowernews/wisdom-tldr/chapters/chapter_3_action.md

 It's scary to make those direction choices but fear is a great road sign.'
 -- Derek Sivers (paraphrased)*

-> *'When the winds of change blow, some people build walls while others build windmills.' -- Chinese proverb*

-> *'However beautiful the strategy, you should occasionally look at the results.' -- Winston Churchill*

 > *'Whatever space and time mean, place and occasion mean more.' -- Aldo van Eyck*

 > *'If I don’t have red, I use blue.' -- Pablo Picasso*

+> *'When things break, it's not the actual breaking that prevents them from getting back together again.
+It's because a little piece gets lost - the two remaining ends couldn't fit together even if they wanted to.
+The whole shape has changed.' -- John Green*

+Adapt instead of reacting.
+Small changes in a complex system can cause sudden and large changes.

+> *'When the winds of change blow, some people build walls while others build windmills.' -- Chinese proverb*

+> *'Surely by now I’m desperate enough to change.' -- John Tottenham*

 HINT: Willpower is finite.
 So there are limits on change.
 Change requires attention.